wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.0.6 =
+* Updated data retrieval function to optimize instantiation/destruction.
+* Fixed a bug in the HTTP retries code that might hinder performance on some sites.

 = 2.0.5 =
 * Updated input sanitization to fix an issue that wsa preventing some UPC code reviews from being displayed.